In and outboard fuel injector cleaning

-Our marine, inboard and outboard fuel injector cleaning service, is performed by knowledgeable and experienced technicians.
+Our inboard and outboard fuel injector cleaning service, is performed by knowledgeable and experienced technicians.
 Included in our service is ultrasonic cleaning, before and after flow testing and the replacement of most O-rings and filter baskets.*

 A simple to understand report indicating before and after conditions is provided.

-We have cleaned injectors for just about all types of water craft that utilizes gasoline based engines.
+Injector RX has been cleaning fuel injectors for just about all types of water craft that utilizes gasoline based engines.
 This includes Crusader, Evenrude, Mariner, Mercury, GM, Ford, PCM, Volo Penta, Yamaha, Suzuki, Honda, Kawasaki, Rotax, Jets Skis and more.

 Call us today at 1.800.
 381.2065 for all your marine injector cleaning requirements.

 - Hard to start when hot

 - Poor Idle